 They were educated and mature enough to understand such scams but unfortunately, they fell for this.
 The women happily gave their bank details to the caller and waited for their prize.

-In spite of receiving their prize money, they lost their savings.
+Instead of receiving their prize money, they lost their savings.
 This is indeed sad to hear that one of the nurses lost her SR 7,000 while other faced a loss of her SR 6,000 savings.
 This money was used to pay SADAD bills for a data sim which was used in other foreign countries.

 On the other hand, many people are reporting to receive such fake WhatsApp call and messages from various registered numbers where the caller claim that the receiver had won a prize of 2000,000 Saudi Riyals or 500 grams’ gold and anyone can easily fall for it.